Wondering what to expect after a thoracic spine injury?

 T6-T12 spinal cord injuries affect the chest, trunk, and abdominal muscles.

-Patients with lower thoracic spinal cord injuries should have stable trunk control and be able to sit upright without much difficulty.
+Patients with lower thoracic spinal cord injuries generally have partial trunk control and are able to sit upright independently.

-Additionally, T6-T12 SCI patients should be able to perform transfers in and out of wheelchairs on their own.
+Additionally, T6-T12 SCI patients generally are able to perform transfers in and out of wheelchairs independently.

 Life After Thoracic Spine Injury

-Despite having lower body paralysis, many thoracic spinal cord injury patients live very normal lives.
+Despite having lower body paralysis, many thoracic spinal cord injury patients live normal lives and active lives.

-In the following sections, we’ll go over management interventions that can help you recover and cope after a thoracic spine injury.
+In the following sections, we’ll go over management interventions that can help you recover after a thoracic spine injury.